Tammy Duckworth: Foreign policy

-Gun Control
+Gun control

-Duckworth was rated by the National Rifle Association as having a pro-gun control congressional voting record.
-Duckworth, who is a gun owner herself, cites violence in Chicago as a major influence for her support of gun control.
-She supports universal background checks and the halting of state-to-state gun trafficking.
-Duckworth is a supporter of a national assault weapons ban.
+Duckworth was rated by the National Rifle Association of America as having a pro-gun control congressional voting record.
+A gun owner herself, she cites violence in Chicago as a major influence for her support of gun control.
+She supports universal background checks, the halting of state-to-state gun trafficking, and a national assault weapons ban.

 Duckworth participated in the 2016 Chris Murphy gun control filibuster.
-During the 2016 United States House of Representatives sit-in, Duckworth hid her mobile phone in her prosthetic leg to avoid it being taken away from her since taking pictures and recording on the House floor is against policy.
+During the 2016 United States House of Representatives sit-in, she hid her mobile phone in her prosthetic leg to prevent it being taken away from her since taking pictures and recording on the House floor is against policy.

-In a 2016 interview with GQ magazine, Duckworth stated that gaining control of the Senate and "closing the gap" in the House would be necessary in order to pass firearm restrictions.
-She also stated that she believed moderate Republicans, who support gun control, would have more power to influence gun control if they were not "pushed aside by those folks who are absolutely beholden to the NRA.
+In a 2016 interview with GQ magazine, Duckworth said that gaining control of the Senate and "closing the gap" in the House would be necessary to pass firearm restrictions.
+She also said she believed that moderate Republicans, who support gun control, would have more power if they were not "pushed aside by those folks who are absolutely beholden to the NRA.
 And so we never get the vote."

 Health policy

 Duckworth supports abortion rights.
 After Roe v.
-Wade was overturned in 2022, Duckworth said she was "outraged and horrified."
-She called the decision a "nightmare", robbing women of their right to make health care decisions.
+Wade was overturned in 2022, she said she was "outraged and horrified" and called the decision a "nightmare" that robbed women of their right to make health care decisions.

 Duckworth supported the Affordable Care Act.

 Immigration

 Duckworth supports comprehensive immigration reform with a pathway to citizenship for those in the country illegally.
 She would admit 100,000 Syrian refugees into the United States.

-In August 2018, Duckworth was one of seventeen senators to sign a letter spearheaded by Kamala Harris to United States Secretary of Homeland Security Kirstjen Nielsen demanding that the Trump administration take immediate action in attempting to reunite 539 migrant children with their families, citing each passing day of inaction as intensifying "trauma that this administration has needlessly caused for children and their families seeking humanitarian protection."
+In August 2018, Duckworth was one of 17 senators to sign a letter spearheaded by Kamala Harris to United States Secretary of Homeland Security Kirstjen Nielsen demanding that the Trump administration take immediate action in attempting to reunite 539 migrant children with their families, citing each passing day of inaction as intensifying "trauma that this administration has needlessly caused for children and their families seeking humanitarian protection."

+In January 2025, Duckworth voted against the Laken Riley Act.

 Awards and accolades

-In May 2010, Duckworth was awarded the Honorary degree of Doctor of Humane Letters (DHL) by Northern Illinois University.
-In 2011, Chicago's Access Living honored Duckworth for her work on behalf of veterans with disabilities, bestowing her with the Gordon H. Mansfield Congressional Leadership Award.
+In May 2010, Northern Illinois University awarded Duckworth the honorary degree of Doctor of Humane Letters.
+In 2011, Chicago's Access Living honored her for her work on behalf of veterans with disabilities, giving her the Gordon H. Mansfield Congressional Leadership Award.

 Duckworth is heavily decorated for her service in Iraq, with over 10 distinct military honors, most notably the Purple Heart, an award her Marine father had also received.
+In 2010, she was inducted into the Army Women's hall of fame.

-Former Republican presidential candidate and Senator from Kansas Bob Dole dedicated his autobiography One Soldier's Story in part to Duckworth.
-Duckworth credits Dole for inspiring her to pursue public service, while she recuperated at Walter Reed Army Medical Center; although, in 2006, Dole endorsed Duckworth's Republican opponent, Peter Roskam.
+Former Republican presidential candidate and U.S. senator Bob Dole dedicated his autobiography One Soldier's Story in part to Duckworth.
+Duckworth credits Dole for inspiring her to pursue public service, while she recuperated at Walter Reed Army Medical Center.